Chordate: Cephalochordata: Lancelets

 Cephalochordates, one of the three subdivisions of chordates, are small, "vaguely fish-shaped" animals that lack brains, clearly defined heads and specialized sense organs.
-These burrowing filter-feeders compose the earliest-branching chordate sub-phylum.
+These burrowing filter-feeders compose the earliest-branching chordate subphylum.

 Tunicata (Urochordata)

+The tunicates have three distinct adult shapes.
+Each is a member of one of three monophyletic clades.
+All tunicate larvae have the standard chordate features, including long, tadpole-like tails.
+Their larva also have rudimentary brains, light sensors and tilt sensors.

+The smallest of the three groups of tunicates is the Appendicularia.
+They retain tadpole-like shapes and active swimming all their lives, and were for a long time regarded as larvae of the other two groups.

+The other two groups, the sea squirts and the salps, metamorphize into adult forms which lose the notochord, nerve cord, and post anal tail.
+Both are soft-bodied filter feeders with multiple gill slits.
+They feed on plankton which they collect in their mucus.

-Most tunicates appear as adults in two major forms, known as "sea squirts" and salps, both of which are soft-bodied filter-feeders that lack the standard features of chordates.
-Sea squirts are sessile and consist mainly of water pumps and filter-feeding apparatus; salps float in mid-water, feeding on plankton, and have a two-generation cycle in which one generation is solitary and the next forms chain-like colonies.
-However, all tunicate larvae have the standard chordate features, including long, tadpole-like tails; they also have rudimentary brains, light sensors and tilt sensors.
-The third main group of tunicates, Appendicularia (also known as Larvacea), retain tadpole-like shapes and active swimming all their lives, and were for a long time regarded as larvae of sea squirts or salps.
+Sea squirts are sessile and consist mainly of water pumps and filter-feeding apparatus.
+Most attach firmly to the sea floor, where they remain in one place for life, feeding on plankton.

+The salps float in mid-water, feeding on plankton, and have a two-generation cycle in which one generation is solitary and the next forms chain-like colonies.

 The etymology of the term Urochordata (Balfour 1881) is from the ancient Greek οὐρά (oura, "tail") + Latin chorda ("cord"), because the notochord is only found in the tail.
 The term Tunicata (Lamarck 1816) is recognised as having precedence and is now more commonly used.